katiekruzan/hello-world/README.md

 # hello-world
-learning the ways of git
+This is made by Katie Kruzan.
+A beginner in the world of data, but super excited about what's to come